-This is a truly a win - win situation for all.
+This is truly a win-win situation for all.
 Below are some examples of how we can help you expand your brand footprint through educational branding.

 Explore Educational Branding Opportunities

 Alzheimer’s Speaks Radio is believed to be the first radio show in the world dedicated to dementia and caregiving.
-We launched in 2011, with the goal of welcoming and raising voices around the world and have held tight to that mission.
+We launched in 2011, to welcome and raise voices around the world and have held tight to that mission.
 Our vision to give voice to all people around the world has only expanded.
-We share real life experiences, products, tools, services, research, advocacy and more.
+We share real-life experiences, products, tools, services, research, advocacy, and more.
 Our audience continues to expand through these global conversations.

-Dementia Chats™ Educational Videos are helpful for individuals diagnosed, families and professionals.
-They are a conversation with the true experts, those living with a form of dementia which our founder Lori La Bey facilitates.
+Dementia Chats™ Educational Videos are helpful for individuals diagnosed, families, and professionals.
+They are a conversation with the true experts, those living with a form of dementia that our founder Lori La Bey facilitates.

 Alzheimer's Speaks loves giving those living with dementia a platform where they can contribute to shifting our care culture from crisis to comfort.
 They are our the true leaders in the industry and they must be elevated and heard.
 By sharing their art work, talking about how they adapt as symptoms change, and how art effects their emotions, symptoms, and confidence is incredibly.

-Dementia Quick Tips™ are videos vignettes highlighting life lessons from our Founder Lori La Bey who cared for her mother who lived with dementia for 30 years.
-These vignettes, pull back the curtain of care to find peace and joy in the journey and help people see the possibility of living gracious along-side dementia.
+Dementia Quick Tips™ are video vignettes highlighting life lessons from our Founder Lori La Bey who cared for her mother who lived with dementia for 30 years.
+These vignettes, pull back the curtain of care to find peace and joy in the journey and help people see the possibility of living graciously alongside dementia.

 Learn About "Community Movements" & How You Can Leverage Them

 Community Movements come in all shapes and sizes.
-Our Founder, Lori La Bey has created and collaborated a variety of programs.
-Below highlights how your organization or community can get involved to leverage your presence as a progressive leader in the industry.
+Our Founder, Lori La Bey has created and collaborated on a variety of programs.
+Below are highlights of how your organization or community can get involved to leverage your presence as a progressive leader in the industry.